Economic and Lending Trends Outlook for 2022: Expect ‘Growing but Slowing’

 “The outlook for 2022 is positive — I don’t anticipate the Fed raising rates until mid-2022, the U.S. should create 4 million jobs, inflation should ease, but spending on services should rise,” concluded Eisenberg.

 Credit union growth picks up

-David Adams, VP of lender client experience at Origence, a CU Direct brand, noted during the event that CU Direct credit unions have experienced 37 percent YoY auto loan growth, with an especially strong surge in the third quarter.
+David Adams, VP of lender client experience at Origence, noted during the event that Origence credit unions have experienced 37 percent YoY auto loan growth, with an especially strong surge in the third quarter.
 Origence credit unions as an aggregate regained the top lender spot in the nation in September, after briefly dropping to the number two slot earlier this year.

 Through November, credit unions on the CUDL lending platform have funded 1.9 million loans.